Tourist Places to Visit Near Agra Within 100 kms

 • 🚗 How to reach: It’s a smooth 1.5-hour drive from Agra.
 You can also take a train if you prefer.

-• 📝 Tip from me: Wear modest clothing when visiting temples and be prepared for crowds.
+• 📝 Tip from me: Wear modest clothes and be prepared for crowds.
 A little patience goes a long way here.

-What I loved most about Mathura was how alive the town feels.
-It’s not just a tourist spot but it’s a living, breathing spiritual hub where traditions are still part of daily life.
-For me, it was less about sightseeing and more about soaking up that festive and devotional atmosphere.
+What I love most about Mathura is how alive the town feels.
+It’s not just a tourist spot but it’s a living hub where traditions are still part of daily life.
+For me, it is less about sightseeing and more about soaking up that festive and devotional atmosphere.

 If Mathura is about the birthplace of Krishna, then Vrindavan is about his playful spirit.
-Just a short drive (around 20 minutes) from Mathura, this town is one of the most vibrant spiritual centers I’ve ever visited.
-I still remember stepping out of the car and immediately hearing bhajans (devotional songs) echoing through the streets.
-It felt like the whole town was singing together.
+Just a short drive (around 20 minutes) from Mathura, this town is one of the most vibrant spiritual centers you have ever visited.

 Prem Mandir in vrindavan

-One of my absolute favorite experiences here was visiting Prem Mandir in the evening.
+One of the famous highlight here is visiting Prem Mandir in the evening.
 The temple itself is breathtaking, carved in white marble and when the lights come on after sunset, it almost feels like something out of a dream.
-Inside, the stories of Krishna are depicted in beautiful carvings and murals.
-I must have spent an hour just walking slowly, taking it all in.

 • ⏰ Best time: Evenings, when the temples light up and the atmosphere is magical.
 During Holi, Vrindavan turns into a riot of colors but be ready for crowds and playful chaos.